Twin XL vs. Full Size Mattress

 Pros

-Cost-Effective - Twin XL mattresses are more affordable than larger mattress sizes due to the lesser materials required to make them.
+Cost-Effective - Twin XL mattresses are more affordable than larger mattress sizes due to the fewer materials required to make them.
 Budget-conscious shoppers can often score a high-quality twin XL mattress.
 Moreover, twin XL accessories, like twin XL fitted sheets, can also cost you less.

 Suitable for Single Sleepers - If you're a thin/average-weight solo sleeper who doesn't move around much when sleeping, then a twin XL mattress can usually provide sufficient sleeping space.